3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Most places are easily reachable by foot, which is how I predominately got around.
 This gives you the advantage of stumbling across lesser-visited spots in the city, such as the Marina area.

-There are many bus and metro routes that operate throughout the city.
+Many bus and metro routes operate throughout the city.
 These would be best to use if you’re looking to go from one side of the city to another.

 Another option is to rent a bike and explore the city this way.
 Valencia is a flat city, which makes it ideal for exploring by bike.
 Some hostels offer bike rentals, but if yours doesn’t, you can use one of the numerous companies based in the city.